Stevenson, a Democrat, was a senator from Illinois from 1970 to 1980.

-Each dot in the chart below was a member of the Senate in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Stevenson is shown as a purple triangle. (analysis methodology)
+Stevenson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Stevenson sponsored bills primarily in these issue areas:

 Government Operations and Politics (28%) Finance and Financial Sector (19%) Foreign Trade and International Finance (12%) Economics and Public Finance (11%) Science, Technology, Communications (8%) Energy (8%) Taxation (7%) International Affairs (6%)

 Some of Stevenson’s most recently sponsored bills include...

 - S. 3239 (96th): Industrial Development Bank Act of 1980